 Avoid Driving Under The Influence Of Drugs Or Alcohol

 Driving under the influence of drugs or alcohol is dangerous.
 No driver should ever put themselves in this position because it can lead to severe injury or death, depending on the case.
 It doesn’t matter if it’s prescription, over-the-counter, or illegal drugs.
 This activity is not recommended because it can lead to accidents happening without you even noticing until it’s too late.
-When caught driving under the influence of drugs or alcohol, you can face severe penalties, including fines, jail time, loss of license, and much more, depending on how bad it is.
+When caught driving under the influence of drugs or alcohol, you can face severe penalties, according to this article including fines, jail time, loss of license, and much more, depending on how bad it is.
 If you find yourself in this position, do not panic.
 Instead, get a lawyer who can help with a car accident to lessen the charges against you if possible.
 The charges you face are not the only tricky part, but having a criminal record for the rest of your life is something that will raise questions in your personal and professional lives.

 Familiarise Yourself With The Vehicle You Are Driving